 This conversation was based on our personal experiences from supporting people into board roles over many years.
 We have found that the principles of breaking into the boardroom are universal.
 However, I can appreciate that our experiences have been those of two white females.
 In the context of boards, that has been considered a diverse perspective.
 But I have a strong suspicion that these experiences are probably different to other diverse candidates.
 That’s why I would love to hear from you about your experiences either having broken into the boardroom, or you’re actively attempting to break into the boardroom.
 If you identify as a diverse board hopeful (from any background, culture, ethnicity, etc.), I want to hear from you about your experiences.
 Please reach out to me at email@example.com I would greatly appreciate hearing about your boardroom experiences.

-Additionally, if you have a question or a topic that you’d like covered on a future episode, please drop me a note in the comments below.
+Additionally, if you have a question or a topic that you’d like covered on a future episode, please fill out our simple online survey.